The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: INTRODUCTION

-\begin{nscenter} \textit{Can we design an adaptive algorithm that minimizes the expected number of tests while maintaining a misclassification rate below a specified safety threshold?} \end{nscenter} We define a baseline testing policy, that is optimal when the $\alpha$ error rate is only required to hold in expectation, which tests $p\opt := p\opt(\alpha)$ fraction of the time.
+\begin{nscenter} \textit{Can we design an adaptive algorithm that minimizes the expected number of tests while maintaining a misclassification rate below a given safety threshold?} \end{nscenter} We define a baseline testing policy, that is optimal when the $\alpha$ error rate is only required to hold in expectation, which tests $p\opt := p\opt(\alpha)$ fraction of the time.
 We develop an adaptive algorithm to ensure this $\alpha$ error rate with probability at least $1-\delta$, which requires only a sublinear number of excess tests: $\CO\left(\sqrt{\frac{dT}{p\opt(\alpha)\lambda_0}\log(T/\delta)}\right)$, where $\lambda_0$ is the minimum eigenvalue of the covariance matrix of the contexts observed under the baseline policy.
-In \Cref{lem:min_eigenvalue} we provide a lower bound for $\lambda_0 = \Omega(1/d)$, recovering the linear $d$ dependence of linear bandits.
-We corroborate our theoretical results through comprehensive synthetic experiments.
+In \Cref{lem:min_eigenvalue}, we derive a lower bound on $\lambda_0$ in terms of the problem parameters (additional discussion in \Cref{app:min_eigenval_discussion}).
+In the special case where the context distribution is uniform over the $d$-dimensional sphere, $\lambda_0 = \Theta(1/d)$, recovering the standard $\tilde{\CO}(d\sqrt{T})$ regret rate for linear bandits \citep{lattimore2020bandit}.
+We corroborate our theoretical results through comprehensive synthetic experiments. \looseness=-1